eficode-academy/docker-katas/labs/09-multi-container.md

 > For more information on docker-compose yaml files, head over to the [documentation](https://docs.docker.com/compose/overview/).

-The `services` part is equivalent to our `docker container run` command.
+The `services` part is equivalent to our `docker run` command.
 Likewise there is a `network` and `volumes` section for those as well corresponding to `docker network create` and `docker volume create`.

 Let's look the mysql_container part together, making you able to create the other container yourself.
 Look at the original command we made to spin up the container:

-`docker container run --name mysql-container --rm -p 3306:3306 -e MYSQL_ROOT_PASSWORD=wordpress -d mysql`
+`docker run --name mysql-container --rm -p 3306:3306 -e MYSQL_ROOT_PASSWORD=wordpress -d mysql`

 The command gives out following information: a `name`, a `port` mapping, an `environment` variable and the `image` we want to run.